younisshah/dracarys/README.md

 ### Dracarys

 Dracarys is a [Kong](https://getkong.org) API gateway client in Rust.
-The aim to provide an elegant API to interact with Kong for managing Kong APIs, plugins and Kong clusters.
+The aim is to provide an elegant API to interact with Kong for managing Kong APIs, plugins and Kong clusters.

 **Dracarys** is a work in progress as such isn't ready for [crates.io](http://crates.io) yet but I'm working